Alumex: History

 Alumex (Pvt) Ltd was re-registered as a public company called Alumex Limited in 2013.
 In March 2014, Alumex announced an initial public offering worth LKR839 million.
 It was the tenth Hayley's subsidiary to be listed on the Colombo Stock Exchange.
 In 2018, the company launched a new plant in Ekala built at a cost of LKR2 billion.
 The plant is fully automated and has an output of 1,000 MT per month.

+In 2022, Alumex was able to install a second wood finish plant.
+Moreover, in the same year it launched "Ozon", Sri Lanka's first low-carbon aluminium brand incorporating environmentally friendly manufacturing technologies.

 Operations

 Alumex is the leading Aluminium manufacturer in Sri Lanka, with a 46% market share.
 Alumex's related company Swisstek controls 30% of the market share.
 Alumex is one of the LMD 100 companies in Sri Lanka.
 LMD 100, analogous to Fortune 500, lists publicly traded companies in Sri Lanka by revenue.
 In its 2020/21 edition, Alumex ranked 88th.
 Alumex won the gold award at the 29th annual National Chamber of Exporters Awards in 2022.
 The company invested LKR1 billion to increase the capacity in the Sapugaskanda facility.
 Alumex obtains 50% of its raw materials from recycled aluminium beverage cans.